alidaf/raspberryPi/README.md

 background and free up your prompt.
 E.g.

 * sudo /bin/rotencvol -i 20 -p -a 2 -b 3 &
-  Note the file in /bin is rotencvol, not rotencvol-2.7!
+  Note the file in /bin is rotencvol, not rotencvol-<ver>!

 Press return to get your prompt back.